zkmkarlsruhe/museum-label/README.md

 * Python 3 & various libraries
 * openFrameworks
+* ofxTensorFlow2

-See README.md files for the individual components for details.
+See the README.md file for each the individual components subdirectory for details.

 Server
 ------

 The server component runs language identification from audio input, the logic controller, and web components.

+### Setup

+1. Python dependencies (easy)
+2. LanguageIdentifier (involved)

+_The default system is currently macOS but should work in Linux as well._

+See `SETUP_MAC.md` for details on setting up macOS on a Mac mini to run Apache as the webserver for production environments.

+#### Python

+Install the server Python dependencies, run:

+     make server

+#### LanguageIdentifier

+Next, build the LanguageIdentifier application.
+The system will need a compiler chain, openFrameworks, and ofxTensorFlow2 installed and additional steps may be needed based on the platform, such as generating the required project files.

+See `LanguageIdentifier/README.md` for additional details.

+Once ready, build via Makefile:

+    cd LanguageIdentifier
+    make ReleaseTF2
+    make RunRelease

+This should result in a LanguageIdentifier binary or .app in the `LanguageIdentifier/bin` subdirectory which can be invoked through the `LanguageIdentifier/langid` wrapper script.
+See `./LanguageIdentifier/langid --help` for help option info.

+### Usage

 Start the server with default settings via:

     ./server.sh

+To stop, quit the LanguageIdentifier application or the script and the script will then kill it's subservices before exiting.

 To print available options, use the `--help` flag:

     ./server.sh --help

-_The default system is currently macOS but should work in Linux as well._

-See `SETUP_MAC.md` for details on setting up macOS on a Mac mini to run the server component.

-### Webserver
+#### Webserver

 By default, the server script starts a local Python webserver on port 8080.
 The various clients can be reached in a browser on port 8080 using `http://HOST:8080/museum-label/NAME`.
 To open demo1, for example: `http://192.168.1.100:8080/museum-label/demo1`.